eddatasci/unrollment_proj/paper/symposium.md

 source platform to provide transparency around how predictive algorithms in higher education are estimated and how decisions made on the basis of these algorithms might affect currently underserved students in higher education.
+Predicitve algorithms are any predefined computational procedure that provides a likely outcome for a given individual based on the individual's characteristics.
+For instance, using coefficients from a regression to predict the likely earnings for an individual based on their level of education would be an example of using a predictive algorithm.
+Predictive algorithms must by necessity be based on observed relationships from the past.
 Predictive algorithms have taken on an important role in decisionmaking in higher education, and have clear implications for participation for all (Eduventures, 2013; Ekowo & Palmer 2016).
 This project seeks to demistify how these algorithms